react-native-google-signin/google-signin/README.md

 }
 ```

-When `showPlayServicesUpdateDialog` is set to true the library will prompt the user to take action to solve the issue.
-If no configuration is provided for `hasPlayServices` `showPlayServicesUpdateDialog` defaults to true.
+`hasPlayServices` accepts one parameter, an object which contains a single key: `showPlayServicesUpdateDialog` (defaults to `true`).
+When `showPlayServicesUpdateDialog` is set to true the library will prompt the user to take action to solve the issue, as seen in the figure below.

+You may also use this call at any time to find out if Google Play Services are available and react to the result as necessary.

 [![prompt install](img/prompt-install.png)](#prompt-install)